AMS 151, Applied Calculus I

 Intended for CEAS majors.
 Not for credit in addition to MAT 125 or 126 or 131 or 141.

 Prerequisites: B or higher in MAT 123 or level 5 on Math Placement Test.

-The AMS Department recommends the Cengage Unlimited option ( cengage.com/unlimited ) for students who may enroll in future courses where departments use Cengage Publishing textbooks/eBooks (Note: AMS will use the same course materials for AMS 151 (Calculus I) and AMS 161 (Calculus II)) :
+The AMS Department recommends the Cengage Unlimited option ( cengage.com/unlimited ) for students who may enroll in future courses where departments use Cengage Publishing textbooks/eBooks (Note: AMS uses the same course materials for AMS 151 (Calculus I) and AMS 161 (Calculus II)) :

 WebAssign and textbook/e-Book entitled "Single Variable Calculus: Concepts & Contexts"

 by James Stewart, 4th edition of hard copy of book.

 Cengage Unlimited ISBN: 9780357700006, one-term access (4 months) IAC

 (You may purchase WebAssign from Cengage Unlimited either through the Bookstore or online.)